Global Arts Management Fellowship

-The Institute’s fellowship program is offered free of charge to arts managers from across the United States and around the world who are selected through a competitive application process.
-These fellows attend a four-week program in residence at the University of Maryland each spring for three consecutive years.
+The Institute’s fellowship program is offered free of charge to arts and cultural executives from across the United States and around the world who are selected through a competitive application process.
+These fellows attend a four-week program in residence in Washington, D.C. each summer for three consecutive years.

 - Access to leaders of cultural institutions from throughout the United States, including site visits to select institutions

 - Ongoing personalized mentoring, both during and between the month-long residencies

 First-year, second-year, and third-year fellows attend residencies together and engage in activities tailored to their year in the program.